tim545/highlight-unicode-characters/README.md

 ## Installation

-To install this plug-in use package manager.
+Clone the repository and copy the whole project directory into the `Packages` folder, you can open your sublime packages with a menu option `SSublime Text -> Preferences -> Browse Packages...`

 ## Customization

-You might want to override the following parameters within your file settings:
+You can override the following parameters within your file settings:

 `highlight_unicode_max_file_size`: Restrict this to a sane size in order not to DDOS your editor.
 Defaults to 1048576 (1 Mio).